harmony-one/h/progress/alaina-furstenberg.md

+---

+2025 Goals:

+---

 2024-12-09 Mon: Sync with the pump one eng team, will begin beta testing tomorrow.
 Continuation of the docs and disclaimer, based off pump.fun's.
-Elonxcountry quote tweet
+Elonxcountry quote tweet.
+Finalization of 3 goals in 2025.

 ---